pkdone/azure-acs-mongodb-demo/README.md

 You can also view the the state of the deployed environment via the [Microsoft Azure Dashboard](https://portal.azure.com).

-**Note:** To specify an alternative location to deploy to, change the value of the variable "LOCATN" at the top of the file "generate.sh".
-You can first view the list of available locatons by running the command: `$ az account list-locations`
+**Note:** To specify an alternative Azure location to deploy to (rather than "uksouth"), change the value of the variable "LOCATN" at the top of the file "generate.sh".
+You can first view the list of available locations by running the command: `$ az account list-locations`

 ### 1.3 Example Tests To Run To Check Things Are Working